dsarmah/masec/README.md

 - Spring ORM

 # What you can do?
 You can embed this code in your Java applications to manage users, authenticate and update password.
+You can also run this as separate component in a web container and make it a central user management and authentication service.
+This is desirable if you plan to it to manage identity for multiple applications.
 You can share users for all your applications or separate them as per application.
-You can also run this as separate component in a web container and make it a central user management and authentication service.
 Users data including hashed password are stored in the database.

 # How to use it?